 Audit devices are the components in Vault that keep a detailed log of all requests and response to Vault.
-Because every operation with Vault is an API request/response, the audit log contains every interaction with Vault, including errors.
+Because every operation with Vault is an API request/response, the audit log contains every authenticated interaction with Vault, including errors.

 Each line in the audit log is a JSON object.
 The

 type field specifies what

 type of object it is.
 Currently, only two types exist: